Academic Authors: Muskan Panjwani, Alina Yakunina

 October November December

-17. Look at the calendar in question 14 and connect dates with days of the week.
+17. Use the above calendar to connect dates with days of the week.

-2. Connect the money and its correct name with a line.
+2. Connect the money shown to its type.

-4. How much money is in each wallet?
+4. How much money is there in each wallet?
 Write in the blanks.

-5. Circle how much money is in each jar.
+5. Circle how much money is there in each jar.

-7. Fill in the table with how many banknotes and coins are needed for the sum.
+7. How many banknotes and coins are needed to make the amount of money shown.

 9. Check the bill.
 Find and correct the mistakes in the Amount column.